Attendee Sign In Sign in to access papers, presentations, photos and videos

 Session A4: PNT Solutions for Space Applications

-Phased Orbital Design of Lunar Navigation Satellite Constellations for PNT Services in Lunar Exploration
+Design of Navigation Satellite Constellation for Global Lunar PNT

 Minjae Kang, Interdisciplinary Program in Space Systems, Seoul National University; Hojoon Jeong, Jaeuk Park, Changdon Kee, Department of Aerospace Engineering and SNU-IAMD, Seoul National University